 The first thing to try is a strong antiperspirant that contains aluminum chloride to block the sweat duct openings.
 These are available at a local pharmacy or via your GP: Dricolor is the most well known strong antiperspirant brand.
 However they only last 48 hours, and may cause stinging and itching and therefore may not be a suitable long term solution for some.

 If you’ve tried aluminum chloride and it’s ineffective, or you want a more long term solution; then Botulinum toxin injections ((Botox®) should be considered.
 Botox injections are an effective treatment for reducing excessive sweating in areas such as the armpit and forehead.

 Botox injections for excessive sweating are quick to perform; taking around 20 minutes, and involves tiny injections just under the skin.
 The injections are not very painful and they work by blocking the nerves in the skin that control the sweat glands.

 The treatment will start to work in about 7 days after the injections and the effects last for around six months.
 You can expect around a 90% reduction in your sweating from the treatment.

 So not only is the treatment is quick, effective and safe, it can also make a huge difference to the everyday lives and confidence levels of those who suffer with excessive sweating.

-Face Clinic London offer Botox® for excessive sweating and have two clinics in London located in Soho Central London, Harley Street.
-Their treatments are performed by qualified doctors, to book a free consultation or find out more please visit their website,
+Face Clinic London offer Botox® for excessive sweating and have a clinic located in Soho Central London.
+Their treatments are performed by qualified doctors, to book a consultation or find out more please visit their website,